Coprecipitation

 On the other hand, in the analysis of trace elements, as is often the case in radiochemistry, coprecipitation is often the only way of separating an element.
 Since the trace element is too dilute (sometimes less than a part per trillion) to precipitate by conventional means, it is typically coprecipitated with a carrier, a substance that has a similar crystalline structure that can incorporate the desired element.
 An example is the separation of francium from other radioactive elements by coprecipitating it with caesium salts such as caesium perchlorate.
 Otto Hahn is credited for promoting the use of coprecipitation in radiochemistry.

 There are three main mechanisms of coprecipitation: inclusion, occlusion, and adsorption.
 An inclusion (incorporation in the crystal lattice) occurs when the impurity occupies a lattice site in the crystal structure of the carrier, resulting in a crystallographic defect; this can happen when the ionic radius and charge of the impurity are similar to those of the carrier.
+An occlusion occurs when an adsorbed impurity gets physically trapped inside the crystal as it grows.
 An adsorbate is an impurity that is weakly, or strongly, bound (adsorbed) to the surface of the precipitate.
-An occlusion occurs when an adsorbed impurity gets physically trapped inside the crystal as it grows.

 Besides its applications in chemical analysis and in radiochemistry, coprecipitation is also important to many environmental issues related to water resources, including acid mine drainage, radionuclide migration around waste repositories, toxic heavy metal transport at industrial and defense sites, metal concentrations in aquatic systems, and wastewater treatment technology.

 Coprecipitation is also used as a method of magnetic nanoparticle synthesis.